Indian oil minister vows to work with Saudi, UAE to calm oil mkts

 Saudi Arabia is the second biggest oil supplier to India after Iraq.

-Saudi Aramco is in talks to acquire a 20% stake in oil-to-chemical business of Relinace Industries (RELI.NS), operator of the world's biggest refining complex.
+Saudi Aramco is in talks to acquire a 20% stake in oil-to-chemical business of Relinace Industries, operator of the world’s biggest refining complex.

 Aramco and ADNOC are partners with Indian state run refiners in a joint venture that plans to build a giant refining and petrochemical complex on India’s west coast.